-Comparison of digitization progress in different taxonomic groups reveal stark disparities.
-Through ADBC funding, essentially all collections with a mycological component have digitized at least some of their fungal specimens.
-An estimated 43% of all fish collections

-(60 out of 143) share some digitized data through an aggregator; iDigBio holds data for 38 of these collections, including 3,107,368 specimen records (typically referred to in institutions as "lots") with 44,128,165 specimens (Singer, et al., 2018).
-Rough estimation based on data from the iDigBio data portal, various herbarium consortium networks and Index Herbariorum reveal that at least 437 of the 659 herbaria in the U.S. (66%) have digitized some of their holdings, resulting in at least partial digital records for approximately 26 million of the national total of 76 million herbarium specimens, (34%).
-In contrast, estimates indicate that only 6% of all insect collections have been digitized (Cobb, et al., in preparation).
+Digitization progress across different organismal groups reveals significant disparities in numbers of digitized specimens relative to known diversity patterns, taxonomic challenges, and overall specimen numbers.
+Through ADBC funding, essentially all mycological collections have digitized some of their specimens.
+An estimated 43% of all fish collections (60 out of 143) share some digitized data through an aggregator.
+Rough estimation reveals that at least 437 of the 659 herbaria in the U.S. (66%) have digitized some of their holdings, and at least partial digital records exist for approximately 34% of the estimated 76 million herbarium specimens.
+In contrast, estimates indicate that only 6% of all insect collections have been digitized (Cobb et al., in preparation).
 A recent article on the EPICC TCN (Eastern Pacific Invertebrate Communities of the Cenozoic), reports, "Our group...quantified just how much "dark data" are present in our joint collections.
 We found that our 10 museums contain fossils from 23 times the number of collection sites in California, Oregon and Washington than are currently documented in a leading online electronic database of the paleontological scientific literature, the Paleobiology Database."
 (Marshall 2018 and Marshall et al., 2018)